chris282/JS-SoundSpectrum/README.md

 Welcome to my Sound Spectrum project, based on Angular 7 and Three.js !
 Help me by contributing to this project, as I am learning Angular an javascript.
-I want to make this project as good as my Java sound spectrum project :)
+I want to make this project as good as my Java sound spectrum project (available here : https://github.com/chris282/Java-SoundSpectrum ) :)

 # First Run :
 Run "npm install" inside this project folder to install all dependencies.